 Having a new puppy is truly no different from having a newborn child.
-You still got to care of them the same way, feed them, teach them and stay up with them the same way too (if they won’t sleep).
+You still got to care for them the same way, feed them, teach them and stay up with them the same way too (if they won’t sleep).

 That’s why today I’m going to teach you how to get a puppy to sleep through the night, so you can finally get back to once again.